bmlanguage/bml/documentation.md

 *   **No Direct Instruction Encoding (User-Level):** BML does *not* allow direct instruction encoding or manual opcode/operand/addressing mode specification at the user level.
 CAMs and DSLs generate optimized instruction sequences.
 Developers relinquish direct control over code generation for a higher-level, maintainable approach.
 BML is not a direct assembly replacement at the user level.
 Reliance on CAMs for hardware interaction is mandatory.
 *   **Hardware Access Limitations:** BML does not provide direct access to *all* low-level hardware features available in assembly.
 Developers rely on CAMs for hardware interaction.
 If a CAM does not expose a feature, it cannot be accessed directly from BML code.
 BML features are limited by CAM capabilities.
 Users must use CAMs to interact with specific hardware features.
 If a feature is not available via the CAM API, users must write or extend a CAM.
 *   **Runtime Checks are Optional:** Runtime checks are present and have a performance impact but are optional and can be disabled via compiler flags or pragmas.
 Disabling runtime checks provides more control but increases the risk of unsafe programs.
 Tracked pointers and safe arrays perform runtime checks that may impact performance if hardware-assisted bounds checking is disabled or static safety cannot be proven.
 Users must be aware of safety-performance trade-offs.
+Disabling runtime checks is the user's responsibility.
 *   **Debugging Complexity:** Source-level debugging is supported, but debugging low-level issues involving memory corruption and hardware interactions may be more difficult than assembly-level debugging.
 Advanced compiler debugging output and CAM debugging features are provided to assist users.
 Testing CAM implementations in isolation is recommended.
 Debugging memory-mapped peripherals may be more complex due to the abstraction level and reliance on CAMs for hardware operations.

 **2. Core Language Features**